 In 1950 the State Education Code defined the County Office of Education's chief function as improving educational services and ensuring equity of opportunity to all students.
 Accordingly, the fifties saw expansion of COE education services to students with disabilities and students in alternative school programs.
 The William F. James Ranch for Boys, a joint program of the COE and Juvenile Probation Department, opened in 1954 and provided individualized instruction to high school aged boys who had been before the Juvenile Court.

 Baby Boomers comprised an annual growth rate of 15% in the student population which led to greater demands on the COE's administrative services such as teacher credentialing, school auditing, purchasing and accounting.
 In this period the County Office of Education nearly tripled its staff.

 The sixties and seventies were a time of seismic change as Santa Clara County continued to grow rapidly and rural areas gave way to urban development.
 In 1972, when the county's student population reached an all-time high of 325,000 students, the state legislature approved the largest single increase in school funding in California history.
 However, six years later, Proposition 13 passed, limiting property taxes and significantly reducing revenues for education statewide.

 By the eighties the COE was at the forefront of the computer revolution, providing teacher training in a microcomputer center stocked with Apples, Ataris and Commodores.
 As one of the first three regional data processing centers in California, the COE was delivering email to all 37 school districts by 1987.

-The Santa Clara County Office of Education has evolved from its humble beginnings into a comprehensive education resource center with fiscal, administrative, human resources, instructional and student service functions.
+The County Superintendent of Schools is an appointed constitutional officer.
+The Santa Clara County Office of Education has evolved from its humble beginnings into a comprehensive education resource center with fiscal, administrative, human resources, instructional, educational and student service functions.